logo

 Introduction

-The ESSENCE on Health Research initiative, coordinated by the WHO's TDR, is a forum for funders of health research capacity strengthening in LMICs.
-Following the World Bank and CEPI's *Money and Microbes* report, which highlighted the importance of clinical research capacity in pandemic preparedness, the ESSENCE Working Group on Review of Investments was established to improve coordination and collaboration among funders.
-The group, comprising diverse members geographically, by income level, and sector, uses data from WHO's Global Observatory on Health R&D and NIH's World RePORT to guide activities, aiming for increased effectiveness, equity, and reduced duplication.
-The overall goal is to increase research on national health priorities, improve pandemic preparedness, and reduce the number of countries with limited research capacity.
-By 2020, the group had developed basic metrics for national health research capacity, assessed coordination models, and conducted in-depth analyses of eight countries to identify coordination opportunities.
-This article summarizes the findings of their 2021 virtual meeting, which included presentations from Dr. Soumya Swaminathan (WHO Chief Scientist) and Dr. Jean Nachega, focusing on improving collaboration and coordination among funders and stakeholders.
+ESSENCE is a forum of funders coordinated by WHO/TDR to strengthen health research capacity in LMICs.
+Following the 2018 Money and Microbes report recommending clinical research capacity as essential for pandemic preparedness, the ESSENCE Working Group on Review of Investments was formed to coordinate and align funders using shared data sources (WHO Global Observatory on Health R&D and NIH World RePORT).
+The group aims to increase research on national priorities, improve pandemic preparedness, and reduce the number of countries with limited research capacity.
+By 2020, the group developed basic metrics of national research capacity, assessed coordination models, and conducted deeper assessments in eight countries.
+This article summarizes the November 1–2, 2021 virtual meeting with 100+ global participants, highlighting visions for coordination, data and metrics development, and approaches to improve collaboration and equity in capacity strengthening.

 Literature Review